Tomasz Rząsa

-Tomasz Mariusz Rząsa (/pl/; born 11 March 1973) is a Polish former professional footballer who primarily played as a left back and sometimes as a left midfielder who currently serves as the sporting director of Ekstraklasa club Lech Poznań.
+Tomasz Mariusz Rząsa (/pl/; born 11 March 1973) is a Polish former professional footballer who primarily played as a left-back and sometimes as a left midfielder.
+He currently serves as the sporting director of Ekstraklasa club Lech Poznań.

 Club career

 During his career, Rząsa represented Cracovia and Sokół Pniewy (pl) (Poland), Grasshoppers (Switzerland), Lugano (Switzerland), Young Boys (Switzerland), De Graafschap (Netherlands), Feyenoord (Netherlands), Partizan (Serbia), Heerenveen (Netherlands), ADO Den Haag (Netherlands) and Ried (Austria).

 While playing with Grasshoppers, he won two Swiss National League championships, in the 1994–95 and 1995–96 seasons.

 He played for Feyenoord between 1999 and 2003, where he failed to win any domestic title with the club, but did win the 2001–02 UEFA Cup, by beating Borussia Dortmund in the final.
 Consequently, they played the 2002 UEFA Super Cup, but lost against Real Madrid.
 Rząsa played both finals.

 With Partizan, he was the newcomer alongside Ljubinko Drulović, Taribo West and others, where he helped the club reach the Champions League group stage.

 In 2006, he came to Austria and signed with SV Ried, where he was decisive in helping them to achieve their greatest ever result – finishing as runners-up in the 2006–07 Austrian Bundesliga.
 He played an impressive 58 league matches in just two seasons with Ried.